uschpc/workshop-r-hpc/README.md

 Workshop materials for *R Programming for HPC*.

 An overview of R programming for HPC.
 Topics include parallel programming, memory efficiency, data I/O, as well as profiling and benchmarking.
-Assumes basic proficiency in R programming.

 Slides: https://uschpc.github.io/workshop-r-hpc/

 Example scripts: [examples](examples)

+Prerequisites:

+- Basic proficiency in R programming
+- Basic proficiency in shell commands and scripting
+- Basic proficiency in Slurm jobs

 Learning objectives: